 Abraham Lincoln is the most frequently spotted ghost at the White House.
 He was often seen during Franklin D. Roosevelt’s term by First Lady Eleanor Roosevelt.
 She regularly felt Lincoln’s presence while reading in his old bedroom.
 Winston Churchill claims to have seen Lincoln sitting by the fireplace after emerging from his evening bath.
 Even Michelle and Barack Obama report ghosts messing with their feet while they sleep!

-Which of theses places do you think you would most like to explore after dark?
+Which of these places do you think you would most like to explore after dark?
 Let us know in the comments below.